soggybag/js-tutorial-slide-show/README.md

 ## What will you learn in this tutorial?

 - Variables
-  - Constants, and variables
+  - Constants, and variable variables
 - Scope
-  - Closure
+  - Clossure
 - Functions
   - Callbacks
-  - Generic functions that con be applied anywhere
+  - Generic functions that can be applied anywhere
 - JS and CSS together
 - CSS
   - position absolute